-During 2019, the Association implemented GASB Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements ("GASBS No. 88").
-The provisions of this statement that are applicable to the Association establish disclosure requirements for its debt.
-The application of the provisions of GASBS No. 88 had no effect on the Association's financial statements, since the Association's financial statement disclosures already address the items discussed in this Statement.
+During 2022, the Association implemented GASB Statement No. 87, Leases ("GASBS No. 87").
+The provisions of this statement establish financial statement presentation and disclosure requirements for lease agreements that the Association may enter into as either lessee or lessor.
+The Association reviewed all of its agreements and determined that it is not a party to any leases; therefore, the application of the provisions of GASBS No. 87 had no effect on the Association's financial statements.